(You are here.)

 Wright brothers.
 Well, we're here to help with that, too.

-While we have a lot of information on pioneer aviation, we don't
+While we offer a lot of information on pioneer aviation on this

-effort to develop aviation into a practical form of transportation
+pioneering efforts to develop aviation into a practical form of transportation spanned the

 to do further research, we can recommend publications,